Silsbee, Texas

 Silsbee is a town in Hardin County, Texas, United States.
-This town is 21 miles north of Beaumont.
-The population was 6,935 at the 2020 census.
-It is part of the Beaumont–Port Arthur metropolitan area.
+Its population was 6,935 at the 2020 census.
+It is 21 miles north of Beaumont and part of the Beaumont–Port Arthur metropolitan area.

 Geography

 Silsbee is located in eastern Hardin County.
 U.S. Route 96, a four-lane bypass, forms the southeastern border of the city; the highway leads northeast 50 mi to Jasper and south 21 mi to Beaumont.
 Houston is 104 mi southwest of Silsbee via Beaumont.
-Texas State Highway 327 runs through downtown Silsbee south of the city center, leading east to US 96 and west 9 mi to Kountze, the Hardin county seat.
+Texas State Highway 327 runs through downtown Silsbee south of the city center, leading east to US 96 and west 9 mi to Kountze, the Hardin County seat.

-According to the United States Census Bureau, Silsbee has a total area of 20.0 km2, of which 0.1 sqkm, or 0.64%, are water.
+According to the United States Census Bureau, Silsbee has a total area of 20.0 km2, of which 0.1 sqkm, or 0.64%, is covered by water.

 Historical development

 The site of Silsbee was reached by the Gulf, Beaumont, and Kansas City Railway in 1894 and a logging camp and then a sawmill were established thereafter.
-The community that grew up around timber site was first called "Mill Town".
+The community that grew up around the timber site was first called "Mill Town".
 The town was renamed in recognition of Nathaniel Devereux Silsbee, an investor (and grandson of Sen. Nathaniel Silsbee) from Boston, Massachusetts, who helped provide funds for the railway.
 The railroad was a project of John Henry Kirby, who established the Kirby Lumber Company in the city.
 This business was the main employer and strength of the Silsbee economy from the city's beginning.